mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Inheritance.rst

     print(a.getBalance())

 The constructor now has a parameter to specify the account's line of credit.
 This amount is used to initialize a new attribute, unique to the LOC account.
 Next the constructor asks the parent class to perform its constructor method.
 Notice we still cannot withdraw more than we have on deposit.

-Now we modify the withdraw method.
+Now we modify the LOC ``withdraw`` method to also check the object's ``__line`` attribute.

-.. activecode:: c2f
+.. activecode:: c2c

     class Account:
         def __init__(self):